 The development of the 1997 'white paper' policy statement on the management of the national water resource, and the promulgation of the 1998 National Water Act, set a trend for the entire region in terms of policy and legal frameworks for water resources management.
 The 1998 Water Act required the establishment of a National Water Resources Strategy (NWRS) by the Minister of Water.
-At the same time, a decentralized approach to water resources management was introduced, with the Act requiring the establishment of catchment management agencies (CMAs) that have the responsibility to develop and implement a catchment management strategy (CMS) that is consistent with the framework provided by the NWRS.
+At the same time, a decentralized approach to water resources management was introduced, with the Act requiring the establishment of catchment management agencies (CMAs) that have the responsibility to develop and implement a catchment management strategy that is consistent with the framework provided by the NWRS.
 The South African water resources planning framework is based on the international principles of IWRM.
 However, the complexity of integrated planning and the capacity needed to implement the results have outstripped the ability of the country to deliver.

 The need for improved groundwater management to ensure sustainable and efficient use of the resource was recognised in NWRS-1 and led to the formulation of a National Groundwater Strategy in 2002 through which strategic actions were undertaken.
 Groundwater is a strategic resource in many parts of South Africa, especially in rural areas.
-It also plays an important role in the supply of water to small towns and villages in the drier parts of the country and an estimated 80 000 to 100 000 boreholes are being drilled annually4.
-Whilst there is considerable potential for additional development of groundwater resources to augment existing resources, the quality of water may be impacted by hydraulic fracturing, do the country's shale gas exploration.
-Until not, too little is known about the process to fully determine its impact on ground water surfaces.
+It also plays an important role in the supply of water to small towns and villages in the drier parts of the country and an estimated 80 000 to 100 000 boreholes are being drilled annually.
+Whilst there is considerable potential for additional development of groundwater resources to augment existing resources, the quality of this resource needs to be considered.
+Due to shale and unconventional gas explorations, the quality of this water may be impacted.
+Until now, too little is known about the process to fully determine its impact on ground water surfaces.